ERGA-consortium/pipelines/annotation/nextflow/README.md

 --buscodb                      BUSCO database used for AUGUSTUS training and evaluation. [default: eukaryota] --buscoseed                    AUGUSTUS pre-trained species to start BUSCO.
 Will be override if rnaseq data is provided. [default: null]

+Braker params:
+--run_braker                   Whether to use BRAKER for gene prediction. [default: false]

 Skipping options:
 --skip_rename                  Skip renaming genome fasta file by funannotate sort.
 --skip_all_masking             Skip all masking processes, please be sure that your --genome input is soft-masked before triggering this